hunar1997/FasterBrainfuckProgramming/README.md

 # Faster Brainfuck Programming FBP
-# Version 0.1
+# Version 0.2
-This project is to make brainfuck language programming easier, faster and more powerful ..  everything is made out of functions making it very easy to port to other languages
+This project aims to make programming the brainfuck language easier, faster and more powerful ..  everything is made out of functions making it very easy to port to other languages

 I made this using c++ but i used things that exist in every singe language